Auburn University will sponsor, at the discretion of the hiring department, tenure-track and certain permanent positions for Permanent Residency.

 The hiring department is responsible for paying all costs for advertising and recruitment, as required by U.S. labor law.

 Hiring departments may utilize state funds to cover all costs associated with the permanent residency petition for the employee only.
-The cost associated with the employee’s dependents must be covered by the employee.
+The cost associated with the employee’s dependents (spouse and children) must be covered by the employee.

 Auburn University may not pay or reimburse an employee the costs of independently filed permanent residency petitions.